sr320/course-fish270/Week_2.md

 -	Review basic concepts in bioenergetics (students should be familiar with these concepts after BIO200):
   -	Redox reactions (“OIL RIG”) Ch 8
   -	Carbohydrates and energy storage Ch 5, pp 80-81
-  -	ATP as universal energy current
+  -	ATP as universal energy current Ch 8, pp 143-144
-  -	NAD/NADH and FAD/FADH2 as reducing equivalent.
+  -	NAD/NADH and FAD/FADH2 as reducing equivalent Ch8 pp 142

 -	Metabolic diversity in eukaryotes vs. bacteria and archaea.
-All metabolisms can be arranged according to these three principles:
+All metabolisms can be arranged according to these three principles (Ch 29, pp 538-541):
   -	How the organism obtains energy for living and growing (Source of energy): Phototrophs (ATP is produced by photophosphorilation-this will be explained in detail in the next class-) and chemotrophs (ATP is produced by cellular respiration or fermentation).
   -	How the organism obtains reducing equivalents (source of electron donor): Organotrophs (oxidize organic molecules with high potential energy -sugar, starch or fatty acids- for ATP synthesis) and lithotrophs (oxidize inorganic molecules with high potential energy -eg., NH3, CH4, H2S- for ATP synthesis).
   -	How the organism obtains carbon for synthesizing cell mass (source of C-C bonds): Autotrophs (synthesize its own compounds from CO2 and more rarely CH4, CH3OH, and CO) or heterotrophs (cannot fix C, and use organic C to growth).